mikerodrigues/lm_rest/README.md

 `$ gem install lm_rest`

-## Usage
+## Supported API Resources

-See the example `ds_checker.rb` script in `bin` to get a better feel for how to use the gem.
+Every API resource defined in the `api.json` file and its associated defined methods are supported, and you can easily add your own if you can't wait for me to update this.

-Every API resource defined in the api.json file will be available with whatever methods it supports.
-Each method (`get_*, add_*, update_*, delete_*`) works the same for each resource.
+Each method (`get_*, add_*, update_*, delete_*`) works the same
+for each resource.
 Each method name follows the pattern `method_resource`.

 Every method except for `delete_*` will return an `LMRest::Resource` object.
-It's essentially just a PORO with dynamically created property accessors (constructed from the API JSON response).
+It is essentially just a PORO with dynamically created property accessors (constructed from the API JSON response).
 This makes it easy to access attributes, edit them, and update objects.
 You can get a `Hash` version of the object with `#to_h`.

+## Usage

+See the example `ds_checker.rb` script in `bin` to get a better feel for how to use the gem.

 ```ruby
 require 'lm_rest'